 Types of hidden costs

-Hidden costs of mobile app development can be divided into four categories:
+Hidden costs during the mobile app development process can be divided into four categories:

 - Functional costs